 Eli Yablonovitch loves light.
-You don’t have to be a master of physics to appreciate his development of “photonic bandgap structures” and his discovery of “photonic crystals” in the 1980s, both of which have been widely adopted to improve radio- and light-wave technologies.
-In particular, the quantum-sized “light-trapping” photonic crystal structures he predicted power the modern solar energy industry with solar cells that drastically increase the energy output of previous designs.
-Nearly all solar solutions on the market today incorporate an architecture based on Yablonovitch’s discoveries.
+You don’t have to be a master of physics to appreciate his development of “photonic bandgap structures” and his discovery of “photonic crystals” in the 1980s, which have been widely adopted in light-wave communication.
+In addition, he introduced the “light-trapping” factor to the modern solar energy industry, allowing solar cells to increase their electricity output.
+Nearly all solar panels incorporate an architecture based on Yablonovitch’s discoveries.
 But even if you haven’t installed a brand new solar roof, Yablonovitch’s ingenuity has likely graced the inside of your purse or pocket.
-As if revolutionizing solar energy wasn’t enough, Yablonovitch went on to found Ethertronics, a company that employed his ideas to create slim form factor cell phone antennas so effective that the company has shipped more than 1.7 billion units to major name brand manufacturers worldwide.
-Yablonovitch’s ideas also allow engineers to design low-voltage transmitters that increase battery life and ultra-small electrical circuits that promise smaller, less power-hungry communications hardware than we use today.
+As if revolutionizing optical communications, and solar energy wasn’t enough, Yablonovitch went on to found Ethertronics, a company that employed his ideas to create slim form factor cell phone antennas so efficient that his company shipped more than 2 billion units to major name brand manufacturers worldwide.
+Yablonovitch also showed that strained semiconductor lasers would be more efficient and reliable.
+With almost every human interaction with the internet, optical telecommunication occurs by strained semiconductor lasers.